-PLUS DYNAMICS, ASPEN BATCH PROCESS DEVELOPER (formerly BATCH PLUS), and ASPEN PROCESS ECONOMIC ANALYZER (formerly Aspen IPE, formerly Aspen Icarus), SUPERPRO DESIGNER, the equipment costing spreadsheet, the Profitability Analysis spreadsheet, VISIO Technical Plus, MATLAB, GAMS, ProPred, and ProCAMD.
-These programs can be accessed from the computers in the Towne computer labs or by remote desktop.
+PLUS DYNAMICS, ASPEN BATCH PROCESS DEVELOPER (formerly BATCH PLUS), and ASPEN PROCESS ECONOMIC ANALYZER (formerly Aspen IPE, formerly Aspen Icarus); SUPERPRO DESIGNER; MATLAB; GAMS; ProPred; and ProCAMD.
+Excel spreadsheets for equipment costing and Profitability Analysis will be available in Canvas.

-For those groups that use Aspen Tech products, Prof. Fabiano can be very helpful.
+For those groups that use Aspen Tech products, Prof. Fabiano is an invaluable resource.
 Also, he can help you with the detailed design of specific equipment items and provide advice on the application of the SUPERPRO DESIGNER batch process simulator.

 Since most industrial companies use Microsoft Office, you will likely need to be proficient in Office products post-Penn.
 You are therefore encouraged to take advantage of licenses to Microsoft products that Penn provides.
 The spreadsheets provided for the course have error-checking and password protection to ensure the accuracy and integrity of the calculations.
-Unfortunately, other spreadsheet software does not always work with these safeguards, and thus is discouraged.
+Unfortunately, other spreadsheet software does not work with these safeguards, and groups have run into problems in the past by using spreadsheets other than Excel.
+Microsoft Visio is an excellent tool for creating professional-looking process flow diagrams, and a template with icons for many types of equipment will be in Canvas.

-11) WRITTEN AND ORAL DESIGN REPORTS
+12) WRITTEN AND ORAL DESIGN REPORTS

-Your written design report is due on Tuesday, April 16 to your faculty advisor.
-It should follow the format in Chapter 23 (Written Reports and Oral Presentations - SLSWGN) and the Monday evening lecture on the design report early in the spring semester.
-The report will be reviewed by your advisor and returned to you with comments by Friday, April 19.
+Your written design report is due on Tuesday, April 8 to your faculty advisor.
+The report will be reviewed by your advisor and returned to you with comments by Friday, April 11.
 It is your responsibility to discuss (or negotiate) these dates with your advisor to ensure you get feedback on the timeline you need.
-You will make revisions and submit your revised written report by 5:00 p.m. on Tuesday, April 23, in both paper and PDF form.
-Please plan ahead and get your report to the Towne Printing Office on Monday, April 22.
-Note that a lecture has been scheduled on Monday, January 29 at 5:15 p.m., to provide advice in the preparation of your design report.
-We will go over Chapter 23 and clarify any questions you may have.
+You will make revisions and submit your final written report by 5:00 p.m. on Tuesday, April 15, in both paper and PDF form to Prof. Vrana.
+Please plan ahead and get your report to the Towne Printing Office on Monday, April 14.

+Note that a lecture has been scheduled on Monday, January 29 at 5:15 p.m., to discuss the format of your design report and provide advice in its preparation.
+We will go over Chapter 23 of the textbook, and clarify any questions you may have.
 All students should plan to attend.
-Also, the design reports will be electronically published as PDF files in Scholarly Commons for posterity (see http://repository.upenn.edu/cbe_sdr/).
+Also, the design reports will be electronically published as PDF files in Scholarly Commons for posterity (see http://repository.upenn.edu/cbe\sdr/).

-Oral design presentations will be on Tuesday, April 30.
+Oral design presentations will be on Tuesday, April 22.
 Each group will be allotted 40 min (30 min presentation, 10 min questions).
 We will have an All-day Technical Meeting involving students, faculty, and consultants.
 Lunch will be provided at approximately noon, with the Senior Class Picture taken just prior to the luncheon.
 You are expected to be present and participate for the entire day, except when attending other classes, to support and celebrate the accomplishments of your classmates.
 Further details will follow in April.

-12) TEAMMATE EVALUATION
+13) TEAMMATE EVALUATION